wsydney76/craft5-blade/README.md

 ## Reactive components

 Livewire-like reactive components are not supported, as Livewire is deeply bound to core Laravel.

+Consider porting existing components to Twig using Sprig plugin or alike.

-However, you can integrate with Alpine.js (which is used by Livewire behind the scenes) to come somewhat close and keep most of your controller logic and templates.
+Otherwise, you can integrate with Alpine.js (which is used by Livewire behind the scenes) to come somewhat close and keep most of your controller logic and templates.

-A simplified example (skips error handling, browser history, popstate event handling, etc.):
+For convenience, this plugin ships with a [Craft CMS Action Twig Helper Component](https://github.com/wsydney76/extras/blob/main/ACTIONS.md), stolen from a private plugin.

+Pull it in with `@renderTwig('@blade/_actions.twig')`

 ### Controller